MicrosoftDocs/dynamics365smb-docs/business-central/ui-experiences.md

 ## Enabling Premium Features after Upgrading a Plan
 Users are assigned to plans in Office 365 Admin Center in connection with the general work to create the Business Central users.
 For more information, see [Add Users to Office 365 for business](https://support.office.com/en-us/article/Add-users-to-Office-365-for-business-435ccec3-09dd-4587-9ebd-2f3cad6bc2bc).

 You can then define which specific functions and pages within the experience those users are allowed to access by assigning permission sets.
-For more information, see [Managing Users and Permissions](ui-how-users-permissions.md).
+For more information, see [Manage Users and Permissions](ui-how-users-permissions.md).

 ### To update plan changes in users groups
 When you have made a change to users plans in Office 365 Admin Center, such as assigned more users to the Premium plan, you must reflect the change in [!INCLUDE[d365fin](includes/d365fin_md.md)].